 Regardless of soil type the common mantra is to add organic material.
 The large particles improve drainage in clay but at the same hold moisture and nutrients needed by sandy soils.
 Unfortunately you need a LOT of organic material added over years to make lasting improvements.
 Here’s a faster approach to improving the soil structure:

-- Clay Soils – add sand and eco-flo gypsum
+- Clay Soils – add sand and gypsum + organic matter

 You can also improve drainage with raised beds in clay, use thick mulch in sand to conserve moisture and choose plants which thrive in your soil type.

 This measures how acid or alkaline the soil is and runs from 0 (extreme acid) to 14 (extreme alkaline).
 7 is neutral.
 Most plants prefer neutral to slightly acid soils (pH of 6-7).
 Outside of this range they begin to suffer.
 Nutrients that are physically in the soil become ‘locked up’ and plants can’t absorb them resulting in the poor growth.
 Never fertilise an underperforming plant without first testing the pH.